FitzroyWoodruff/boneless/README.md

-# boneless
+# Boneless

- Boneless is a FSE Wordpress theme
+Boneless is a FSE (Full Site Editing) Wordpress theme